 The Registrant's consolidated total revenue increased by 29% in 2012 to P158.5 million from P122.8 million in 2011.
 This does not include the extraordinary income after tax of P610.3 million derived in 2011 from the sale by Magellan Capital Holdings Corporation (MCHC) of all its shares in Batangas Agro-Industrial Development Corporation (BAID).
 Part of the increase in revenue was accounted for by the 35% increase in interest income from P51.4 million in 2011 to P69.3 million in 2012.
 The increase in interest income was due mainly to the interest earned on the proceeds of the sale of the BAID shares.
 Equity in net earnings of associates also increased by 24.5% to P77.7 million in 2012 from P62.4 million in 2011 as the two outsourcing affiliates of the Registrant continue to show record revenues and profits.
-Fair value gain of financial assets at FVPL improved to P6.7 million in 2012 from P3.4 million in 2011 as the stock investment owned by the Registrant and its subsidiaries continue to increase in value as the stock market has been setting record highs.
-Rental income also increased slightly to P3.5 million in 2012 from P0.9 million in 2012 from P3.2 million in 2011.
-Dividend income increased slightly to P1.0 million in 2012 from P0.9 million in 2011.
+Fair value gain of financial assets at FVPL improved to P6.7 million in 2012 from P3.4 million in 2011 as listed stock investment owned by the Registrant and its subsidiaries continue to increase in value as the stock market has been setting record highs.
+Rental income also increased slightly to P3.5 million in 2012 from P0.9 million in 2011.